Privacy Statement

 2. Why Local Execution Matters

-Local execution means that all features and services of AnduinOS are performed entirely on your computer, without requiring communication with any external servers owned by us or third parties.
+Local execution means that most features and services of AnduinOS are performedentirely on your computer, with the exception of specific, user-initiated features or essential services detailed below.

 This ensures: